Himaja

-Himaja Mallireddy is an Indian model and actress who works primarily in Telugu cinema.
-She is popularly known for her debut serial Konchem Istam Konchem Kastam and primarily known for her roles in movies Sathamanam Bhavati, Vunnadhi Okate Zindagi and Chitralahari.
-She participated as a contestant in Season 3 of Bigg Boss and evicted on day 63.
+Himaja Mallireddy is an Indian actress and model who works primarily in Telugu cinema.
+She is popularly known for her debut serial Konchem Istam Konchem Kastam and primarily known for her roles in movies Shatamanam Bhavati, Vunnadhi Okate Zindagi and Chitralahari.
+She participated as a contestant in Season 3 Best contestant of Bigg Boss.

 Early life and career

 Himaja hails from Veerlapalem in Guntur district, Andhra Pradesh.
 She first acted in a tele-film "Sarvaantaryaami" which is about Sai Baba which was produced by her father Mallireddy Chandrasekhar Reddy and telecasted on MAA TV on the occasion of Guru Pournami.
 She worked as a model and TV host before she pursued a career in films.
 She worked as a TV host at Tollywood TV.